 Please login or register to follow this user.

-Polis is a collaborative blog about cities across the globe.
+Polis is a collective blog about cities worldwide.

 See complete profile

 I think that today it is hard to find any independent field of study that wouldn´t cross with any other scientific field.
 There can be more explanations for that, but in my opinion it is caused by increasing complexity and globalization of the world.
 Nature, society and their systems cannot be separated to distinct “boxes” and studied separately.
 It increases pressure on scholars to collaborate with people from different disciplines.
 It is good, because we can understand complex phenomenon only if we use this complex approach.